-Adults and young people have come to rely on technology for almost every aspect of our lives: to organize schedules, enhance learning, obtain information readily, communicate, and enjoy.
+Everyone has come to rely on technology for almost every aspect of our lives: to organize schedules, enhance learning, obtain information readily, communicate, and enjoy.
 We encourage the effective use of technology to improve life and learning; understanding the expectation for uses and misuses of technology at Woodman is essential for student benefit.
-Possessing a cell phone in middle school is certainly not a requirement; there is a telephone outside the main office which is always available for student use.
+Possessing a cell phone in middle school is not a requirement; there is a telephone outside the main office which is always available for student use.

 CBE-Owned Devices

-Woodman has a growing inventory of school-owned devices for students to access for their learning – Chromebooks in the Learning Commons, and various labs with desktop computers.
+Woodman has a growing inventory of school-owned devices for students to access for their learning.

 All internet access through CBE-owned devices has high levels of security and central monitoring.
 The websites and information students access can be tracked at any time.